-Asymmetric cryptography and private/public key pairs are used extensively in smart card authentication, SSH public key authentication, and in authenticating the servers of HTTPS-secured online services.
+Asymmetric cryptography and private/public key pairs are used extensively in smart card authentication, SSH public key authentication, and authenticating the servers of HTTPS-secured online services.

-Our daily lives break down into amazing volumes of data every day - our health records, financial information, employment records, service subscriptions, and other parts of our everyday life, are recorded in, and transmitted between various online systems.
+Our daily lives break down into amazing volumes of data every day - our health records, financial information, employment records, service subscriptions, and other parts of our everyday life, are recorded in and transmitted between various online systems.
 The fabric of our lives is dependent on the integrity of that staggering mass of data - every bit of this information must stay exactly as it is.
 The integrity of data keeps us alive - in some cases quite literally.

 Cryptography offers methods for protecting and inspecting the integrity of digital data in the form of hashing and message digest algorithms.
-These one-way functions can take an given piece of data of arbitrary size and calculate a unique, small fingerprint of that data.
+These one-way functions can take a given piece of data of arbitrary size and calculate a unique, small fingerprint of that data.
 This fingerprint, the hash, is unique to that particular piece of data, and even a tiny change in the data results in an entirely different hash.
-These hashes allow the detection of modifications in data and are an essential component of any cryptosystem that requires protection of data integrity.
+These hashes allow the detection of modifications in data and are an essential component of any cryptosystem that requires the protection of data integrity.

 Practical Uses of Hash Algorithms

 Ensuring the integrity of data that has been received from online sources is one of the most common practical applications of hash algorithms.
 A rather simple and manual example of using hashes are various file download scenarios, where published hashes allow downloaders to verify the integrity of the file they receive.

 In a more advanced and automated way, the different hash algorithms have been integrated in secure communications protocols, virus scanners, content management systems, and e-commerce platforms.
 In these practical applications, cryptographic hashes and message digests are being used to ensure the integrity of data as it traverses between systems and networks.